The Truth About Caramel Colour

-Caramel colour is a commercially produced beige to dark brown colour that is made using natural ingredients.
-Caramel colour itself results from the process of caramelization, or the carefully controlled heating of carbohydrates (nutritive sweeteners).The use of caramel colouring in food products is nothing new; in fact, caramel colour has been used for centuries.
+Caramel colour is a naturally derived colourant that results from the process of caramelization, or the carefully controlled heating of carbohydrates.
+These sugars are cooked to produce a brown colour that is used in a wide variety of soft drinks, baked goods, pet foods, alcoholic beverages, sauces and other food and beverage products that have a brown hue.The use of caramel colouring in food products is nothing new; in fact, caramel colour has been used for centuries.
 Caramel colour in food and beverage products is not a health risk.

 In 2012, the Southern California Institute of Food Technologists Section (SCiftS) released the following statement in preparation for the Southern California Food Industry Conference.
 This includes a presentation by Jim Coughlin, Ph.D., world-renowned Sane Science Food Consultant with over 35 years of experience in food and nutritional toxicology, diet and health, risk communication and scientific regulatory affairs.
 In his presentation — entitled Prop 65: Foods and Dietary Supplements Under Siege! — Coughlin will be discussing scientific and regulatory issues in the food and beverage industry under California’s Proposition 65.
 More information is available here.
 Coughlin had the following to say about Prop 65:

-Unfortunately, [California’s Proposition 65] and its regulations focus only on the presence of trace levels of individual, listed chemicals in products, but not on the safety or benefits of the whole food or supplement product, nor about real harm to California consumers.
+Unfortunately, [California’s Proposition 65] and its regulations focus only on the presence of trace levels of individual, listed chemicals in products, but not on the safety or benefits of the whole food or supplement product, nor about real harm to California consumers.”

-The European Food Safety Authority (EFSA) reaffirmed the safety of caramel colouring back in March 2011 following a comprehensive review of the scientific literature.
+The EFSA affirmed the safety of caramel colouring following a comprehensive review of the scientific literature.
 It stated that the presence of 4-MeI in caramel colouring is not a health concern.

-Leading regulatory authorities around the world also judge caramel colouring as safe for use in food and beverages. in November 2011, Health Canada said that 4-MeI, including that found in certain caramel colours, does “not represent a risk” to consumers, and the US Food and Drug Administration (FDA) has approved caramel as a colour additive and lists it as a “generally recognized as safe” food ingredient.
+Leading regulatory authorities around the world also judge caramel colouring as safe for use in food and beverages.
+In November 2011, Health Canada said that 4-MeI, including that found in certain caramel colours, does “not represent a risk” to consumers, and the US Food and Drug Administration (FDA) has approved caramel as a colour additive and lists it as a “generally recognized as safe” food ingredient.

 See the following resources for more information about caramel colouring in food and beverage products.